EktaFlow/docent-base/desktop.md

 `npm i @capacitor-community/electron`

 You may also need to edit `electron/preloader.js` and put in the absolute path for `electron-bridge.js`

+It may also be necessary to set electron as the build target `npx cap add electron`

 # build executable
 Make sure to substitute "11.1.0" with your installed version of electron